top of page

 Face Mask Requirement

-In our league the safety of our players is very important to us.
-By recommendations of managers, players, and if the safety committee feel the skills of a particular player would not protect him or herself from a hard thrown or batted ball, a player may be required to wear a face mask at all times during practice or regular games.
+In our league, the safety of our players is very important to us.
+By recommendations of managers or players, and if the safety committee feels the skills of a particular player would not protect him or herself from a hard thrown or batted ball, a player may be required to wear a face mask at all times during practice or regular games.

-If such a player refuses to wear a face mask they will not be allowed to participate on defense.
+If a player refuses to wear a face mask, they will not be allowed to participate on defense.
 They may continue to play as a batter only.
 If the player decides not to play as a batter only, a pro-rated registration fee will be refunded to the player.

-During the civil defense warnings, typically at 10am on Wednesdays, play will be stopped during the sounding of the sirens.
-This is a safety concern as defensive players cannot hear the ball off the bat or each other.
-This is not an option, play must be stopped on all fields during the sirens.
+During the civil defense siren testing, typically at 10 AM on Wednesdays, play will be stopped during the sounding of the sirens.
+This is a safety concern as defensive players cannot hear the ball off the bat, or each other.
+This is not an option.
+Play must be stopped on all fields during the sirens.
 Managers need to enforce.

 Player Conduct

 Disruptive behavior by players will be addressed by the team managers on the field.
-Should such behavior continue, it will be brought to the attention of the Board for a vote to issue a written warning to the disruptive player.
-The warning will contain a statement indicating that continuation of disruptive behavior may result in dismissal from the league.
-The vote to warn the player shall be a 70% majority by the Board members in attendance at the Board meeting, and all Board members in attendance will sign the warning letter.
+Should such behavior continue, it will be brought to the attention of the League Coordinator, and he/she will conduct a quiet, private, and impartial investigation into the incident.
+While doing so, the coordinator will protect the privacy and confidentiality of all parties involved to the greatest extent possible.
+Once information has been gathered in a timely manner, the coordinator will call a meeting of the Executive Board for a vote to issue a written warning to the disruptive player.
+The warning will contain a statement indicating that continuation of disruptive behavior may result in permanent dismissal from the league.
+The vote to warn the player shall be a 70% majority by the Executive Board members in attendance at the Board meeting, and all Executive Board members in attendance will sign the warning letter.

-Should the disruptive behavior continue after the written warning, the issue will be brought to the attention of the Board for a vote to dismiss the player from the league.
-The Board vote shall be a 70% majority by the members in attendance at the Board meeting, and all Board members in attendance will sign the dismissal letter.
+Should the disruptive behavior continue after the written warning, the issue will be brought to the attention of the Executive Board for a vote to permanently dismiss the player from the league.
+The Executive Board vote shall be 70% majority by the members in attendance at the Board meeting, and all Executive Board members in attendance will sign the dismissal letter.

-Should the disruptive behavior be significant and/or threatening, in the opinion of the Board, a letter of immediate dismissal may be issued without a written warning.
-This action must be based on a 70% majority vote by all Board members present at the meeting, and all Board members in attendance will sign the dismissal letter.
+Should the disruptive behavior be significant and/or threatening, in the opinion of the Executive Board, a letter of immediate permanent dismissal may be issued without a written warning.
+This action must be based on a 70% majority vote by all Executive Board members present at the meeting, and all Executive Board members in attendance will sign the dismissal letter.

 Conflicts

-***Unresolved conflicts will be dealt with by the League Board and Rules Committee
+***Unresolved conflicts will be dealt with by the Executive Board and Rules/Safety Committee.

-On game day, an appointed person will go to McQuillan fields to check for safe playing conditions - at approximately 7:30 AM.
-He will call the Assistant Field coordinator who will sign on to rmssrst@gmail.com and send the appropriate e-mail indicating play/don’t play.
+On game day, an appointed person will go to McQuillan fields to check for safe playing conditions prior to 7:30 AM.
+He/she will notify the League Coordinator, who will sign on to rmssrst@gmail.com and send the appropriate email indicating play/don’t play.

 A cancelled game will not be re-scheduled.

-When a game is interrupted by heavy rains/lightning, the Assistant Field Coordinators will consult with the team managers and call a 10 minute game suspension to see if conditions improve to resume play.
-After the 10 minute delay, the player safety level of the fields will be evaluated and a decision to resume play or cancel the game will be made.
-The Field Coordinators will make that decision with input from team managers.
+When a game is interrupted by heavy rains/lightning, the Assistant Field Coordinators will consult with the team managers and call a 10-minute game suspension to see if conditions improve to resume play.
+After the 10-minute delay, the player safety level of the fields will be evaluated and a decision to resume play or cancel the game will be made.
+The Field Coordinators will make that decision with input from the team managers.

-Immediately following the election of RMSS board members at the end of the season, the League Coordinator and new Treasurer must visit the RMSS bank along with the previous League Coordinator and League Treasurer to update names for valid check signers for the next season.
-This action, if needed, must take place prior to the next RMSS Board meeting following election of new officers and must be reported at that meeting.
+Immediately following the election of RMSS Board members at the end of the season, the new League Coordinator and Treasurer must visit the RMSS bank along with the previous League Coordinator and Treasurer to update names for valid check signers for the next season.
+This action, if needed, must take place prior to the next Board meeting following election of new officers, and must be reported at that meeting.

 Players